About the Division

-Areas of particular interest to the faculty include asthma, innate immunity, cystic fibrosis, critical care, rare lung disorders, health care outcomes, emphysema, interstitial lung disease, sleep disorders and lung cancer.
+Areas of particular interest to the faculty include asthma, innate immunity, cystic fibrosis, critical care, rare lung disorders, health care outcomes, emphysema, interstitial lung disease, sleep disorders and lung cancer and interventional pulmonary medicine.

-The division has an exceptionally strong record of extramural funding from the National Institutes of Health (NIH), the U.S. Department of Veterans Affairs, the American Lung Association, the American Heart Association and elsewhere to support top-level basic and translational research into the mechanisms of these diseases.
+The division has a strong record of extramural funding from the National Institutes of Health (NIH), the U.S. Department of Veterans Affairs, the American Lung Association, the American Heart Association and elsewhere to support top-level basic and translational research into the mechanisms of these diseases.

 Educational programs of the division include training of medical students, residents and fellows in pulmonology and critical care medicine.
 The division also sponsors several lecture series on aspects of clinical and research pulmonology and critical care medicine, which are open to the university and the community at large.